-- Develop a base of substantive knowledge in the discipline of theatre arts and its collaborative process. - Acquire the skills of critical thinking, reading, writing, and • Apply primary and secondary research methods and companies.
+- Develop a base of substant v. knowledge in the discipline of theatre arts on (a) collection of the c - Acquire the skills of country, reading, writing, and research, and to app knowledge to the creative, cultural process of theatre. - Apply primary and secondary research methods and communication skills related to theatre and theatre criticism.